davidsilvestrehenao-hub/network-monitor/docs/CONFIGURATION-GUIDE.md

 ### Web App

-The web app doesn't use this system because it initializes the container from `service-config.json` (which is a symlink or should be updated to point to the right config).
+The web app uses the standard `service-wiring/` system like all other services.

 ## Recommended Patterns